 Wash your legs with warm water and a gentle soap.
 Rinse them thoroughly and dry.
 Washing and drying before is essential because it softens the hair and makes the skin more pliable.

 Work the shaver upward, from the ankle to the thigh, moving in gentle circular movements (or as instructed by your electric shaver), going back over any parts where the hair is still visible.

 You can either rinse your skin again, or gently wipe your legs down with a clean towel.

 Moisturise.
 This helps to repair the skin and seal in moisture so that your legs don’t dry out.

 Preparing Your Legs for a Wet Shave

-A wet electric shave is much the same as a dry shave, only you might choose to use a shaving gel, and your legs will be wet.
+A wet electric shave is much the same as a dry shave, only you might choose to use a shaving gel (link to Amazon) and your legs will be wet.
 A wet shave with an electric shaver is kinder to your skin, as the skin stays lubricated the entire time.

 Benefits of wet electric shave:

 Wash your legs with warm water and a gentle soap.